-It will generally take four to six months for ICA to assess each submission.
-Some applications may take a longer time to process if ICA requires more information from the applicant.
+It will generally take four to six months for Immigration and Checkpoints Authority to assess each submission.
+Some applications may take a longer time to process if the authorities require more information from the individual.

-Apart from ICA’s processing time, you should also take into account the amount of time you will need to prepare the long list of documents required based on the scheme that you are applying under.
-These documents can range from your personal particulars, travel documents, educational certificates, payslips and more.
-If any of your paperwork is not in English, you will have to obtain copies of the official English translation as well.
+Apart from the approving agency’s processing time, you should also take into account the amount of time you will need to prepare the long list of documents required based on the scheme that you are applying under.
+Moreover, if any of your paperwork is not in English, you will have to obtain copies of the official English translation.
 All this preparation time will add to the four to six months mentioned.

-Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should submit your application now.
+Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should send in your submission now.

-With the various forms and documents you have to prepare for the Singapore PR application, the entire process can be extremely overwhelming to undertake on your own.
+With the various forms and documents that you have to prepare for the Singapore PR application, the entire process can be overwhelming on your own.
 At Paul Immigrations, our team of experts will guide you every step of the way, making sure all aspects of your submission are in place.

-As one of the pioneers of the Singapore PR application consultancies, we have years of experience under our belt and have helped over 15,000 clients seeking to acquire PR status in the country.
+As one of the pioneers of the Singapore PR application consultancies, we have years of experience under our belt helping PR hopefuls seeking to acquire this coveted status in the country.
 We will provide you with key insights and expertise to help your submission stand out from the crowd.

 Testimonials and letters of recommendations are two examples of additional supporting documents an applicant can include in their submission.
 If you do not have these available, it is completely fine for you to proceed with applying for permanent residency.

-However, it is advisable for you to include at least one additional supporting document to better your chances of approval.
-Apart from testimonials and letters of recommendation, you may consider including a cover letter in your submission.
 A cover letter can help to highlight your positive qualities as well as the contributions you have made while in Singapore.
-At Paul Immigrations, our writers will be able to help you draft a compelling cover letter customised to your individual application.
+At Paul Immigrations, our writers will be able to help you draft a compelling cover letter, customised to your individual application.
 With our expertise, we will advise you on how to improve your PR application.